tomhackettinformation

 My work is about several inter-relating strands.
 None stand alone.
 Central to much of what I have done is the desire to make connections and collaborations with people, places and situations.
 I often try to unpick the ‘sense making’ paradox, which can both limit and drives humanity forward.
 I am interested in the place of written and spoken language within this quagmire.
 I regularly use interruption as a tool to question, dissect and reveal the everyday and ordinary, which frequently gets lost in the haze.
 Humour and absurdity play a part in this, with a regular use of dislocated objects, forms and performative actions.
 For me, art is an affirmative interjection which can bring something of value to the table.It sits somewhere in between an offering, a question and a possibility.
 It works best for me when its blends the palpable with the intangible and travels beyond the simple distillation of a feeling, an action or a set of ideas.
 For me that’s where the alchemy lives and it is by this force any artwork ultimately stands or falls.

-selected installations and exhibitions (solo & UK unless indicated)
+selected installations, exhibitions and screenings (solo & UK unless indicated)

 Aberdeen Art Gallery